The Well-rounded English Learner’s Guide to 7 Different Types of English

 Australian English

-Australian English is becoming one of the more popular versions of English as people from nearby countries like China and South Korea move to Australia to study English.
+Australian English is becoming one of the more popular versions of English as people from nearby countries like China and South Korea move to Australia to study it.

 One of the fastest ways to sound Australian is to use long vowel sounds.
 Here’s a guide to basic vowel sounds you’ll hear in Australia.